Gaeta: Contemporary age

-After the Risorgimento and until World War II, Gaeta grew in importance and wealth as a seaport.
-The nearby town of Elena, separated after the Risorgimento and named after the queen of Italy, was reunited with Gaeta following World War I. Mussolini transferred Gaeta from the southern region known today as Campania (formerly Terra di Lavoro, to which it is historically and culturally attached) to the central region of Lazio.
+After the Risorgimento and until World War II, Gaeta grew in importance and wealth as a harbour.
+The nearby town of Elena, separated after the Risorgimento and named after the queen of Italy, was reunited with Gaeta following World War I. Benito Mussolini transferred Gaeta from the southern region known today as Campania (formerly Terra di Lavoro, to which it is historically and culturally attached) to the central region of Lazio.

 After the king dismissed Mussolini in the summer of 1943, the latter was initially taken via Gaeta to the island prison of Ponza.
 After Italy surrendered to the Allies, however, the town's fortunes began to decline.
-Recognizing its strategic importance and fearing an Allied landing in the area, German troops occupied the city and expelled most of the population.
+Recognising its strategic importance and fearing an Allied landing in the area, German troops occupied the city and expelled most of the population.
 The exclusion zone extended five kilometres from the historical city centre.
 Soon after, however, the population was expelled even beyond this point.
 The Gaetani were finally ordered to leave the area completely.
-Those who could not be placed in a concentration camp, and a few were taken to Germany.
+Those who could not be placed in a concentration camp and a few were taken to Germany.

-Following the Allied advance across the Garigliano and the Allied occupation of Rome, the Gaetani were allowed to return to their city and begin the process of rebuilding.
+Following the Allied advance across the Garigliano River and the Allied occupation of Rome, the Gaetani were allowed to return to their city and begin the process of rebuilding.
 In subsequent decades the city has boomed as a beach resort, and it has seen some success marketing its agricultural products, primarily its tomatoes and olives.
 Many of its families count seamen among their number.
 However, the decades since World War II have been as difficult for Gaeta as they have been for most of Italy's Mezzogiorno.
 In particular, its importance as a passenger seaport has nearly vanished: ferries to Ponza and elsewhere now leave from the nearby town of Formia.
 All attempts to build a permanent industry as a source of employment and economic well-being for the town have failed.
 Notable losses include the Littorina rail line (now used as a parking lot and a marketplace), the AGIP refinery (nowadays a simple depot), and the once-thriving glass factory, which has become an unused industrial relic.

-Gaeta does have a viable tourism industry, as it is a popular seaside resort.
-Its warm, rain-free summers attract people to its numerous beaches along the coastline, such as Serapo and Sant'Agostino Beaches.
+Gaeta does have a viable tourism industry as it is a popular seaside resort.
+Its warm, rain-free summers attract people to its numerous beaches along the coastline, such as Serapo and Sant'Agostino's beaches.
 Nearly equidistant to Naples and Rome, Gaeta is a popular summer tourist destination for people from both cities' metropolitan areas.